-Wherever a gap or fissure offered purchase, rugged junipers formed jaggedy rows of twisted branches.
+Wherever a gap or fissure offered purchase, rugged junipers formed jaggedy rows of twisted branches that seemed to claw at the sky.

-Ulayo's breath chilled.
+Ulayo's breath chilled for the first time in waka-waka days.

 With few hides for warmth and all of them soaked by rain, the people huddled close.